 I expect a food pack to keep me afloat for two days, maybe three.
-Now you can go that long without food, so the food bars I carry are simply the most calorie holding energy bombs I can get my hands on.
+Now you can go that long without food anyway, so the food bars I carry are simply the most calorie holding energy bombs I can get my hands on.

 My hygiene pack does hold quit a few things.
 Enough to get me through a two week vacation, easily.
-It includes, next to indeed toothpaste and a toothbrush: hand sanitizer, paper handkerchiefs, small container of shower gel and shampoo (just in case to hotel forgot to supply some), toothpicks, sterile cotton tipped applicators, 100 ML Dettol Med spray for desinfecting surfaces and wounds, a small soap bar, a small spray can of dove men care deodorant, and one Gillette Mach3 razor (best in the world if you ask me).
+It includes, next to indeed toothpaste and a toothbrush: hand sanitizer, paper handkerchiefs, small container of shower gel and shampoo (just in case to hotel forgot to supply some), toothpicks, sterile cotton tipped applicators, 100 ML Dettol Med spray for disinfecting surfaces and wounds, a small soap bar, a small spray can of dove men care deodorant, and one Gillette razor (best in the world if you ask me).

 Now you know it all.
-This is the Everyday Carry Gear I have on or next to me me every day and all day.
+This is the Urban Everyday Carry Gear I have on or next to me every day, and all day.
 Now the keen observer is maybe wondering where my fishing kit is, or where I tucked away my assortment of guns.
 Bad news.
 You didn’t see them because I don’t own them.
 When I comes to guns that is not a choice, it’s unlawful to own guns where I live.
 So that’s it on that.

 On the items I carry as a whole you’ll notice that I am decidedly urban survival focused.
 Even the terrain in between the city I live and the city I work is pretty much classifiable as urban.
 Yeah, patches of green can be found, and the government does call that nature.
 But it is obviously not.
 It has all been cultivated, more like a camping area then anything that resembles creation at it’s own will.
 So betting on surviving there is crazy talk.
-Only if nobody else went there to sit out a SHTF or WROL event I might have a chance of not starving to death.
+Not even if nobody else went there to sit out a SHTF or WROL event I might have a chance of not starving to death.
 Thus, not an option.

 None of my packs are definitive in any way.
-I change out, add and remove items as I find necessary.
+I change out, add and remove items as I find it necessary.
 Please keep that in mind when looking at my setup.
 In no way am I proclaiming that this is it.

 That’s all for now, thanks for reading this far.
 I’d love to hear what your ideas are and what you have as everyday carry gear, and especially why, so please leave your comments below and share your thoughts.
 I can’t wait!